bhisaac/5eFP/5eFP-SRD.md

 Whenever you discover anything, you add one additional choice before making a decision.

-### False Identity
+### Alias

 As part of completing a rest, you may switch to a secondary identity that includes documentation, established acquaintances, and disguises that allow you to assume that persona.
 While disguised, any ability checks made while keeping up your ruse gain advantage.

 ### Guild Merchant

-You begin a game session with a special guild merchant's bag capable of storing up to 5 trade goods without them counting against the number of equipment slots you have.
-You do not have access to the contents of the guild merchant's bag during an encounter.
+You begin a game session with a merchant's bag capable of storing up to 5 trade goods without them counting against the number of equipment slots you have.
+You do not have access to the contents of the merchant's bag during an encounter.

 ### Military Rank